Conditions of Sale

 Bidders attending the auction will be required to register for a bidding paddle prior to the auction.
 We strongly encourage new bidders to pre-register with us at least 48 hours prior to the auction.
-Please go to auction.hdhwine.com to register or contact firstname.lastname@example.org to complete the pre-registration process.
-To validate funds, a pre-authorization of $1000 will be debited and immediately credited to your card.
+Please go to auction.hdhwine.comto register or contact firstname.lastname@example.org to complete the pre-registration process.
+Credit card verification is for account set up only.
+Every bidder’s credit card will be debited then immediately credited $1000 in order to verify funds.

 A Registration Desk will be staffed at TRU one hour prior to the beginning of the session through the completion of the auction session.
 Major credit cards and/or a driver’s license will be required as identification.
 Bidders must be at least 21 years old and may be required to show proof of age.
 A valid credit card (MasterCard, Visa, Discover or American Express) must be presented with all bids.
 Bidding will be by paddle only, and all transactions are subject to the Conditions of Sale.
 HDH reserves the right to charge a deposit to the registered credit card on file.
 The deposit charged may be up to 25% of a bidder’s total processed bids.
 The need for a deposit and the amount of said deposit are determined solely at the discretion of HDH.